-- Penalty if Not Returned on Time – If a Montana landlord wrongfully withholds all or part of a tenant’s security deposit, they may become liable to pay up to twice that withheld amount’s value as a penalty.
-It is unclear if this penalty is also applied to situations where an itemized deduction list is not provided, however.
+- Penalty if Not Returned on Time – If a landlord wrongfully withholds rent, then they may be required to pay up to twice to original values as a penalty.

-- Compensate for damages caused by tenant that exceed regular wear and tear
+- Allowable Deductions – Missed rental payments, repairs for damages that exceed wear and tear.

 Lease Termination in Montana

 Notice requirements.
 Tenants on a periodic lease in Montana who wish to break lease must give the following amounts of advanced notice.

 Early termination.
 Montana tenants may legally break a lease early for the following reasons.

 Montana tenants who break a lease early may still be required to pay out the remainder of the term.
 Landlords are legally obligated to facilitate the re-renting process.